numbers

 “So what are we supposed to do, approach the same girls?”

 “Exactly.
 The beta guy goes first.
-Then the alpha - that’s you - and there’s a crew after that follows up and ask who she rated more.”
+Then the alpha - that’s you - and there’s a crew after that follows up and asks who she rated more.”

 “That’s the thing - you’re going to have a script.
 You say the same thing every time - that way it has nothing to do with your personality.”